Lattyware/manydecks/README.md

 [docker-client]: https://hub.docker.com/r/massivedecks/manydecks-client
 [docker-server]: https://hub.docker.com/r/massivedecks/manydecks-server

+## APIs

+If you would like to use Many Decks' data for your application, we welcome that, but please do get in contact before directing any non-trivial (i.e: other than testing) load on us, as currently we don't expect anyone to depend on the service, so it may cause issues for our servers, and we may change the API under your feet—breaking your application.

 ## Contributing

 If you have any problems with the editor, please [raise an issue][issue].
 If you would like to help develop it, pull